essicolo/ggviews/README.md

 ## License

-This project is licensed under the GPL3 License.
+This project is licensed under the MIT License.

 ## Acknowledgments